City Year Orlando

-In Orlando, diverse teams of City Year AmeriCorps members serve in eight Title I Orange County Public Schools alongside teachers, connecting with students and providing evidence-based, integrated academic and social-emotional supports to help students and schools succeed.
+In Orlando, diverse teams of City Year AmeriCorps members serve full-time in Title I Orange County Public Schools alongside teachers for the entire school year, connecting with students and providing evidence-based, integrated academic and social-emotional supports to help students and schools succeed.

 Central to this approach are the relationships City Year AmeriCorps members cultivate with students, which research shows to be associated with multiple character strengths, including motivation to learn and personal responsibility.